uni-hashem/ITNE352-Project---Group-A19/README.md

 2- Multithreading: The server script uses the threading module to handle several client connections at once.
 The server may handle requests from several clients simultaneously thanks to this multithreading technique.
 By giving every client connection its own thread.
 Using multithreading. the server increases it's efficiency in sending the requested data to clients

-3- Object-Oriented Programming:

-4- Interrupt: There is a function defined in the client side of the code that interrupts the signal and closes the terminal whenever the user tries to copy something written within the terminal using Ctrl+c.
+3- Interrupt: There is a function defined in the client side of the code that interrupts the signal and closes the terminal whenever the user tries to copy something written within the terminal using Ctrl+c.
 The server disconnects with the client and client side of the terminal prints a message "Caught interrupt signal.
 Closing connection".
 ___
 ## Acknowledgments